cwynne12/CS3-4002/README.md

 The document outlining the study is available at Case_Study_Hook.
 The document containing the rubric for your submission can be found at Case_Study_Rubric.

 # Materials
 The Materials folder contains all the necessary data and code to complete this case.
-Additional references can also be found here.
+Additional references providing context and instructional help can also be found here.